wp-plugins/simple-share-buttons-adder/readme.txt

 9. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.

 == Changelog ==

+= 1.7 =
+* You can now use shortcode to add share buttons wherever you like! [ssba] This relies on it being place on a page/post that has a permalink attribute.
+* The email subject message can now be personalised!
+* A general tidyup of some of the code, separating a couple of the larger functions into separate files.

 = 1.6 =
 * A reluctant update, sorry!